Santa Barbara Mission-Archive Library

+SBMAL is also the archival repository for registers in which the sacraments of baptism, marriage, and burial were recorded at the California missions.

 History

-The current archive-library, associated with but not part of the Franciscan Mission Santa Barbara, is a secular institution with an academically-trained, lay director.
-However, the original collection and organization is from the founding of the mission system in Alta California by the Franciscan Order.
+The current archive-library, associated with but not part of the Franciscan Mission Santa Barbara, is a secular institution with a friar currently as their Executive Director.
+The original collection and organization is from the founding of the mission system in Alta California by the Franciscan Order.
 Santa Barbara became the headquarters of the California mission system, and documents relating to other California missions were collected and stored in Santa Barbara.
 The mission system was founded during period that Spanish Empire claimed California.
 With Mexican independence in 1821, religious jurisdiction remained in Franciscan hands, but the Mexican government in the early 1830s secularized the missions, turning them into parish churches.
 The collection of books and documents held by the Franciscan totaled around 3000 documents and around 1,000 books.

 The materials held by the Franciscans was increased by Fr.
 Zephyrin Engelhardt, who conducted research on the Franciscan missions in California.
 He took extensive notes in the California archive in the office of the Surveyor General in San Francisco.
 Those notes are invaluable, since that office was destroyed in the San Francisco earthquake of 1906.